quietui/quiet/docs/docs/using-web-components.md

 }
 ```

-Not all components expose custom states.
+Not all components have custom states.
 Refer to the documentation to see which custom states a component has.